-- When it comes out the oven all golden and crispy, brush on more melted butter generously to the top and then sprinkle on some powdered sugar.
+- When it comes out the oven all golden and crispy, brush on more melted butter generously to the top.

-- The powdered sugar is optional, but it does look pretty and adds some extra sweetness to this dessert as well.
+- And then sprinkle it with powdered sugar.
+The powdered sugar is optional, but it does look pretty and adds some extra sweetness to this dessert as well.

 If you’re serving it with vegan whipped cream then definitely sweeten your cream with a little powdered sugar.
 This is not a super sweet dessert and if it’s served with plain cream it likely won’t taste sweet enough.

 With sweetened vegan cream it is divine and this is how we served it in these photos, but vegan ice cream or custard are most definitely going to be great too.